keks24/raspberry-pi-luks/README.md

 no-port-forwarding,no-agent-forwarding,no-x11-forwarding,command="/usr/bin/cryptroot-unlock" ssh-rsa [...]
 ```

 The option `command` restricts the logged in user `root` to only execute the command `/usr/bin/cryptroot-unlock` within the `initramfs`.
 All other options should be self-explained, but can be looked up at `man 8 sshd`.
-The path to the binary can be determined by [unarchiving and analysing the content of the `initramfs`](#debugging).
+The path to the binary can be determined by [examining](#examining-the-initramfs) or [unarchiving the content of the `initramfs`](#unarchiving-the-initramfs).

 Removing all options will grant access to the `busybox` as user `root`.